phelipetls/blog/content/posts/bash-for-javascript-developers/index.md

 ```

 If we want to print the extra whitespace between arguments, we need to
-**escape** the whitespace of its special meaning as argument-delimiter.
-Here
+**escape** the whitespace characters of their special meaning as
-are two ways to do this, with backslash and quotes:
+argument-delimiter.
+Here are two ways to do this, with backslash and quotes:

 ```bash
 % echo Hello\ \ \ \ \ \ \ \ \ \ World